Shrijul-Venkatesh/deception-detection-system/README.md

 - Search for "Audio Toolbox"
 - Click on "Install" to install the toolbox

 After installing the necessary software, the MU3D dataset must be installed, which can be found [here](https://sc.lib.miamioh.edu/handle/2374.MIA/6067).
 Although the dataset is licensed under the Creative Commons License, it is required to send a usage agreement to the owner of the dataset Emily Paige Lloyd (Miami University) in order to gain access to the dataset.
-Once authorized, download the dataset into the same parent directory as the project and split the videos into 2 folders, namely the "audio_set" and the "video_set", by running the audio_video_split.py file.
+Once authorized, download the dataset into the same parent directory as the project and split the videos into 2 folders, namely the "audio_set" and the "video_set", by running the extract_audio.py file.

-create a new csv file called mfcc_features.csv in the deception-detection-engine folder
+create a new empty csv file called mfcc_features.csv in the deception-detection-engine folder move the extract_audio.py to the MU3D-Package folder and then execute